lavaeater/turbo-rocket-ultra/README.md

 ##### Line of sight for players
 To make it scarier, perhaps the player shouldn't be able to see what's behind him?
 This goes hand in hand with culling.
 So for the render system, we should only draw enemies... hmm.
 Only draw entities which the player can actually see.
 We won't raycast to each and everyone, dot product is fine enough for this.
+We need to project camera bounds to world coordinates, then

 ##### Our first level
 What we want to do is design a level.
 The first one.
 It should represent learning the game by playing it.
 The player(s) start in one end of the level and need to... kill all enemies, collect particularily important loot (a gun) and get to the van.
 The map could look something like this: